 Project title: Teaching Archival Research Methods for Ethnohistory

 This graduate course in ethnohistory methodology will be restructured for the spring 2002 session to integrate archival research at the AHC.
 Collections including the Dimitri Shimkin collection which provides rich ethnographic data from the Wind River reservation in the 1930s and the Joseph O'Mahoney collection relating to New Deal-era Indian affairs will be used to develop students' research skills making them more marketable upon graduation.
 The use of AHC collections also enhance the quality of the expanding ethnohistory graduate program, the professional success of their graduates, and the ability of the ethnohistory research program to attract external funding.

 Project title: Shoshone Women's Beliefs about Mountain Resource Use

 The Dimitri Shimkin collection will be explored during the spring 2002 semester for information regarding Shoshone women's use of mountain resources.
-Dr. Shimkin's collection includes numerous fieldwork notebooks that contain information on many topics and specifically information from female Shoshone informants about women's movements in the Wind River Range, resource use, and belief about the mountains from the early reservation period to the mid 1930s.
+Dr. Shimkin's collection includes numerous fieldwork notebooks that contain information on many topics and specific information from female Shoshone informants about women's movements in the Wind River Range, resource use, and belief about the mountains from the early reservation period to the mid-1930s.
 Drs.
 Innes and Larson will interview female Shoshone elders from April to August 2002 regarding women's use of mountain resources.
 A written report will be presented to the AHC in December 2002 and a paper on Shoshone women's mountain resource use will be produced.